All Episodes

 He's just speaking from the heart.

-Look, I was there, I was working for him at the inception of the Iraq War.
+I was working for him at the inception of the Iraq War.

 There is no doubt whatsoever he was opposed to it and vocal.

-And he also believes that the government had numerous tips to our intelligence agencies, the CIA, the NSC about 9-11.
+And he also believes that the government had numerous tips to our intelligence agencies, the CIA, the NSC, about 9-11.

-There's nothing, there's nothing diabolical or Machiavellian.
+There's nothing diabolical or Machiavellian.

 Trump merely tells you what he really thinks.

-Trump has admitted it anyway.
+I was saying it's not Trump has admitted it anyway.

-He admitted it that what he's doing here is going for crossover votes.
+He admitted it, that what he's doing here is going for crossover votes.

-He's gonna have he's proud of it.
+He's going to have proud of it.

 And I said that's what I thought Saturday night was all about.